dask/dask/docs/source/scheduling-state.rst

     scheduler.

-Most relevant logic is in tracking tasks as they evolve from newly submitted, to waiting for dependencies, to ready to run, to actively running on some worker, to finished in memory, to garbage collected.
+Most relevant logic is in tracking tasks as they evolve from newly submitted, to waiting for dependencies, to actively running on some worker, to finished in memory, to garbage collected.
 Tracking this process, and tracking all effects that this task has on other tasks that might depend on it, is the majority of the complexity of the dynamic task scheduler.
 This section describes the system used to perform this tracking.

 For more abstract information about the policies used by the scheduler, see :doc:`Scheduling Policies<scheduling-policies>`.